tatendampishi78-lab/is117-gittest-real/answers/question-13.md

-rm -rf is dangerous: it recursively deletes without prompting—no undo.
+rm -rf recursively deletes without prompting—dangerous because a wrong path can wipe data with no undo.